 By contrast, all committees authorized by one candidate must file electronically if their combined total contributions or combined total expenditures exceed, or are expected to exceed, the threshold.

-Individuals and qualified nonprofit corporations whose independent expenditures exceed, or are expected to exceed, the $50,000 threshold must also file electronically.
+Persons whose independent expenditures exceed, or are expected to exceed, the $50,000 threshold must also file electronically.

 Committees that are not required to file electronically are strongly encouraged to do so voluntarily.
 Once a committee begins to file its reports electronically, on a voluntary basis, it must continue to file electronically for the remainder of the calendar year unless the Commission determines that extraordinary and unforeseeable circumstances make continued electronic filing impractical.
 11 CFR 104.18(b).
 No such waiver by the Commission, however, has been established for mandatory electronic filers.